sai19872000/Behavioral-Cloning/README.md

 model.compile(loss = 'mse', optimizer = Adam(lr=1e-4))
 ```
-I have added l2 regularizer to the weight along with 2,2 subsampling to initial 3 convolutional layers to orginal architecture to prevent overfitting and for the model to able to drive in multiple tracks
+* I have added l2 regularizer to the weight along with 2,2 subsampling to initial 3 convolutional layers to orginal architecture to prevent overfitting and for the model to able to drive in multiple tracks

+* I have used ELU() activation vs relu for smoother steering angles vs relu

+* The loss funtion is choosen to 'mse' since our steering angle is a continuous variable

+* I have used Adam optimizer with a learning rate of 1e-4.
+I tried several learning rates ranging between 1e-2 to 1e-5 and found that the 1e-4 suits the best for this problem